Netruitus/lc-k8/README.md

     - See voice activity (your own and your companion's)
     - Faster update for in-game clock
     - See your HP
+    - More accurate stamina display
     - Be informed about discounts!
     - Game sounds differently.
-You will use to it
+You will use to it (or not)
 - Fun-ctionality
-    - Deja Vu flavor of Thumper chase
-    - Hoarder bugs can use items now (don't give them shotgun)
+    - Hoarder bugs can use items now (shotguns too)
     - More causes of death
     - More suits!
 More cosmetics!
 And your fashion choice saves too!
     - Yippee!
-    - More emotes and even more emotes!
+    - More emotes!
     - Coil Head might have a staring contest with you now...
     - Hear screams of your friends a bit longer
     - BONK!
     - You can play LC on Windows, but why the ship was lacking them?
-    - More scrap, more items and one some evil roomba
+    - More scrap, more items and some evil roomba
     - If you friend is not moving, you should move them
     - CATS!
 - Challenges
     - Worse weather = Better scrap
     - Some monsters can speak your friends' voices
-    - Imagine masked enemies without masks and able mimicing players' behavior...
+    - There are some very convincing player mimicks around...
     - Some presents can be surprisingly deadly
-    - Monsters behavior is next level now
-    - Brutal challenges are here
 - And Discord Rich Presence support

 ## Updates